 The Community Story Blog launched in January 2018 to serve as a public body of evidence of the range of issues faced by patients across Ontario.
 We are now welcoming stories from across Canada.

-Research shows that racialized populations lack access to culturally safe care, face implicit bias and overt discrimination from care providers and health systems, and even experience higher rates of complications and infant/maternal mortality as a result.
+Research shows that racialized populations lack access to culturally safe care, face implicit bias and overt racism and discrimination from care providers and health systems, and experience higher rates of complications and infant/maternal mortality as a result.
 The intergenerational impacts of settler-colonial violence on the reproductive health and rights of Indigenous communities in Canada are omnipresent; from forced and coerced sterilizations, to high rates of Indigenous children in care across the country.

 Barriers also exist for LGBTQIA2+ identified individuals and families seeking out and accessing quality care.
 For two-spirit, trans, non-binary, agender, and gender non-conforming people, care providers and care settings that are truly inclusive and gender-affirming are still scarce in most communities.

 Reproductive Justice is about much more than the freedom to plan our own families.
 It's about dignity, autonomy, and self-determination in all stages of our reproductive lives.

 Though the medical community is slow to change, we believe that change can happen if we speak up together!